Omid Cameron Farokhzad: Career

 Farokhzad completed his residency in Anesthesiology and fellowship in Pain Medicine at the Brigham and Women Hospital and Harvard Medical School.
 He completed a post-doctoral research training with Professor Robert Langer at MIT in the Harvard-MIT Program of Health Sciences and Technology.
 He joined Harvard Medical School in 2004 as a faculty member, after his clinical training, he served as Professor of Anesthesia.

 He has popularized the usage of specific targeting agents for the delivery of chemotherapy agents to cancerous cells found within a cancer patient.
 Beyond cancerous phenotype he has addressed atherosclerosis-related disease, He has demonstrated the usage of targeted biodegradable nano ‘drones’ that delivered a special type of drug that promotes healing.
 This remodeling of the plaque environment would be predicted in humans to block plaque rupture and thrombosis and prevent heart attacks and strokes.

 Farokhzad founded Seer, Inc. (Nasdaq: SEER) in 2017 to advance transformative proteomics platform that uses nanoparticles to analyze the protein compositions of a sample.
+As of October 2024, he remains the Chairman and CEO of Seer, Inc. In 2020, he also founded PrognomiQ, a spinoff of Seer.